-We are proposing that our stockholders approve the amendment of the EyeGate Pharmaceuticals, Inc. 2014 Equity Incentive Plan (as amended, the "2014 Plan" and such amendment, the "Plan Amendment") to increase by 200,000 shares the number of authorized shares of common stock available for issuance under the 2014 Plan from 606,005 shares to 806,005 shares.
+We are proposing that our stockholders approve the amendment of the Kiora Pharmaceuticals, Inc. 2014 Equity Incentive Plan (as amended, the "2014 Plan" and such amendment, the "Plan Amendment") to (i) increase by 8,000,000 shares the number of authorized shares of common stock available for issuance under the 2014 Plan and (ii) increase the maximum numbers that may become available under the evergreen provision each year to 4,000,000 shares.
 Our board of directors believes that our continued growth and success depends, in large part, on our ability to maintain a competitive position by attracting, retaining and motivating key employees with experience and ability, which is vital to our future success, and to align our employees' compensation with building shareholder value.
 Our 2014 Plan is an integral part of this strategy.
 An increase in shares available under the 2014 Plan is necessary not only to retain current employees but also to attract new talent as we grow.
-We anticipate that the shares currently available under our 2014 Plan will be insufficient to meet our future needs, thus potentially impairing our ability to attract and retain key employees through the grant of stock-based awards.
+The shares currently available under our 2014 Plan will be insufficient to meet our future needs, thus potentially impairing our ability to attract and retain employees through the grant of stock-based awards.
 The 2014 Plan is designed to attract, motivate and retain employees, directors and consultants of the Company and to further the growth and financial success of the Company by aligning the interests of such persons through ownership with the interests of our stockholders.

 The 2014 Plan currently authorizes the grant of stock options and other stock-based awards to officers, employees, non-employee directors and consultants of the Company and its subsidiaries.
-On April 19, 2021, the board of directors approved the Plan Amendment, subject to stockholder approval.
+On August 1, 2022, the board of directors approved the Plan Amendment, subject to stockholder approval.

 The 2014 Plan includes an "evergreen" provision.
-Under the evergreen provision, the maximum number of shares of stock available for grant and issuance under the 2014 Plan is increased on January 1 of each year during the term of the plan by a number of shares of common stock equal to the smaller of (i) 23,333 shares, (ii) 4% of the shares of common stock outstanding on December 31 of the prior year, or (iii) the number of shares determined by our board of directors.
+Under the current evergreen provision, the maximum number of shares of stock available for grant and issuance under the 2014 Plan is increased on January 1 of each year during the term of the plan by a number of shares of common stock equal to the smaller of (i) 23,333 shares, (ii) 4% of the shares of common stock outstanding on December 31 of the prior year, or (iii) the number of shares determined by our board of directors.
+The Plan Amendment would increase the maximum amount of shares issuable under the evergreen provision of the 2014 Plan from 23,333 shares to 4,000,000 shares.